How to Get a Marriage License

 ~ You will need to know when and where you want to get married when you complete your application for a marriage license.

 ~ Choose a Marriage Celebrant.
 In NZ you must be married by an appointed marriage celebrant.
 This may be a Registrar of Marriages, an independent marriage celebrant, a minister of a church or a person connected with an approved organisation.
 You will need to contact your celebrant and agree on a time and place before applying for your marriage license.

 Get a Marriage License

-To get a license, you will need to: Complete an application form (BDM 60, BDM 58 or BDM 59) .
-You can download the form as a .pdf document to print and fill out later from this LINK.
-Or, if you live in New Zealand, you can also get an application form from your nearest New Zealand Marriage Registry or by phoning 0800 22 52 52.
+To get a license, you will need to: Complete an application form (BDM 60, BDM 58 or BDM 59).
+If you live in New Zealand, you can get an application form from your nearest New Zealand Marriage Registry or by phoning 0800 22 52 52.

 Marriage licenses are only valid for 3 months from the date of issue.
 During that period you are free to marry at the place specified on the marriage license.
 An alternative place of marriage may be specified on the license, in the case of bad weather.